oxygenxml/oxygen-git-client-addon/README.md

 ## Showing the current branch history

-To show the history of the current branch, invoke the **Show current branch history** action from the toolbar (look for the clock icon).
+To show the history of the current branch, invoke the **Show current branch history** action from the toolbar of the Git Staging panel (look for the clock icon), or go to the **Window menu > Show view > Git History**.
 This will open the **Git History** view at the bottom of Oxygen.

 The **Git History** view presents all the affected resources for each commit in a list, in the bottom-right area.
 For each resource, the following actions are available in the contextual menu:
 - **Open** (available for added and modifed resources): This action opens the selected resource.